 Students require alphabet knowledge in order to embark on the process of learning to read and spell.
 However, rather than letter naming ability, letter sound knowledge is the more important skill for entry into formalized literacy learning.
+This blog post focuses on alphabet sounds.

 - In order to spell the basic word ‘dog’ a child must first “sound-out” (or phonemically segment) “d”, “oh”, “g” and then the child must recall and apply in correct order the alphabet letter sounds.